Rasksasa/VOC_Scrubber/README.md

 This “VOC Scrubber” is intended to address just that problem by filtering hot “dirty” air where they are most likely to go; at the top of the enclosed print space.
 The "VOC Scrubber" design objectives are:

 - Large(r) quantity of carbon pallet to give longer mean-time-between-service of the filter.
 In this case around 850ml of carbon pallets.
-- Intential use of slow air speed to maximise collision of VOC particles with the carbon pallets in combination with filter media depth to ensure high VOC removal in a single pass.
+- Intentional  use of slow air speed to maximise collision of VOC particles with the carbon pallets in combination with filter media depth to ensure high VOC removal in a single pass.
-- 5015 blower fans to minimise the filter size while having generally higher pressure differential to pull air in effeciently across the carbon pallets and HEPA (surprisingly pulls a lot of air through too).
+- 5015 blower fans to minimise the filter size while having generally higher pressure differential to pull air in efficiently across the carbon pallets and HEPA (surprisingly pulls a lot of air through too).
 - Easy to source generic 40x105mm HEPA filter available from AliE to filter larger particles
 - Direct and linear air paths (no vanes or right angles) allowing for maximum air flow with minimal pressure drops.